 Hospitals and clinics struggle to function amid power shortages, lack of equipment, and overwhelmed staff.
 The result is a sharp rise in preventable deaths, not only from injuries sustained in bombardments but also from untreated illnesses, complications of malnutrition, and lack of access to life-saving treatments.

-The situation is compounded by the inability of international humanitarian staff to enter Gaza, leaving local personnel to bear the burden of care.
+International humanitarian staff's inability to enter Gaza exacerbates the situation, leaving local personnel to shoulder the burden of care.

 ALSO READ | How will the mounting civilian casualties affect international pressure on Israel and Hamas